OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Results

-In conclusion, building on insights from prior CV techniques, VLMs not only demonstrate robust and generalizable features for tackling diverse tasks based on crowdsourced data, but they also represent a promising framework for large-scale or cross-regional implementations that demand multi-feature prediction and flexible adaptation.
-Moreover, incorporating more domain-specific and diverse, high-quality data can further enhance the framework’s performance and facilitate broader adoption in real-world scenarios.
+In conclusion, building on insights from CV baselines, VLMs not only demonstrate robust and generalizable features for tackling diverse tasks based on crowdsourced data, but they also represent a promising framework for large-scale or cross-regional implementations that demand multi-feature prediction and flexible adaptation.